bekzodturgunoff/kdsx_landingpage/README.md

 - File: `src/components/WizardForm.astro`
 - Attribute: `data-endpoint="/api/lead"`

-If the endpoint is missing or returns a non‑OK status, the wizard automatically opens the visitor’s email client with a prefilled message to `data-email` (supports comma‑separated addresses; defaults to `info@kdsx.uz`).
+If the endpoint is missing or returns a non‑OK status, the wizard automatically opens the visitor’s email client with a prefilled message to `data-email` (supports comma‑separated addresses; defaults to `bekzodturgunoff@gmail.com`).

 ### Serverless API